aws/aws-eks-best-practices/content/reliability/docs/application.md

 VPA automatically adjusts the CPU and memory reservation for your Pods to help you “right-size” your applications.
 For applications that need to be scaled vertically - which is done by increasing resource allocation - you can use [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) to automatically scale Pod replicas or provide scaling recommendations.

-Your application may become temporarily unavailable if VPA needs to scale it because VPA’s current implementation does not perform in-place adjustments to Pods; instead, it will recreate the Pod that needs to be scaled.
+Your application may become temporarily unavailable if VPA needs to scale it because VPA's current implementation does not perform in-place adjustments to Pods; instead, it will recreate the Pod that needs to be scaled.

 [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) includes a walkthrough for setting up VPA.